Visiting the Chelsea Physic Garden London with Kids

 https://www.chelseaphysicgarden.co.uk/

-This post was updated on 11 September 2023 with information on family workshops over the October half-term break.
+This post was updated on 17 January 2025 with up-to-date visitor information and details about family workshops over February half term.